Yosemite Volunteer Trip

 »

-The key to staying comfortable while on an active trip is layering.
+The key to staying comfortable as an active Yosemite volunteer is layering.
 To get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.
-The gear list has been created to help you in choosing your equipment for the trip.
-View the Gear List PDF.
+The Yosemite gear list has been created to help you in choosing your equipment for the trip.
+View the Gear List.

-Participants will have to comply with the regulations established by the State of California and the National Park Service at the time of travel.
+Finally, you will also have to comply with any restrictions imposed by the State of California and the National Park Service at the time of travel.
 We cannot predict what those regulations may be at the time of the trip.

 About Yosemite National Park